Stevanus-Christian/Android-CRUD-MySQL-Retrofit/README.md

 # How To Use
 1. Clone or Download this project
 2. Create and then import database "id18651426_dbmotogp"
-3. Make API for cCRUD data
+3. Make API for CRUD data
 4. Run this project on Android Studio
 5. Enjoy